D.C. Comics' "The House of Mystery": A 1970s Hit

 Anna is not too thrilled with his idiocy and he is embarrassing her in front of her brother and sister whom she lives with.
 Frank is undeterred and drags the law into the mess.

-Frank even brings the law into the situation as he claims the family are hiding a VAMPIRIC secret!
-Brother Jan does own three wooden coffin-like crates and they are filled with dirt...for the purpose of growing rare mushroom indoors!
+Frank even brings the law into the situation as he claims the family is hiding a VAMPIRIC secret!
+Brother Jan does own three wooden coffin-like crates and they are filled with dirt . . . for the purpose of growing rare mushroom indoors!

 Is Frank crazy or are the three siblings really vampires?